CAR INSURANCE

 This all depends on your car insurance policy.
 Primarily, you will be covered to drive the vehicle stated in your car insurance policy but cover to drive other vehicles doesn't generally come as standard.
 You should certainly check your car insurance policy terms and conditions before driving another vehicle.

 Some comprehensive car insurance policies include Driving Other Cars (DOC) cover, but this is becoming less common.
-If you expect to drive another car on occasion - such as a spouse or family member - it is advisable to be a Named Driver on their policy.
+If you expect to drive another car on occasion – such as a spouse or family members car – it’s advisable to be a Named Driver on their policy.
 Or, you could look at temporary car insurance which provides cover from 1 hour to 30 days.

 RAC members don’t get a set discount for taking out RAC Car Insurance.
 However, your membership status may be considered by our panel of insurers.